Why Australian investors are impacted by international interest rates

 The Federal Reserve has raised the USA cash rate three times since November 2016.
 It’s now between 1% and 1.25%.
 It’s hard to tell if or when the RBA will follow and increase Australia’s cash rate, which have remained on hold at a very low 1.50% since August 20165.
 Late 2017, early 2018 will be interesting times.

-Over to You.
 Do you like to keep an eye on overseas interest rates?
 Or do you prefer a more local focus?
 For more information and guidance on how your investments may (or may not) be affected by international interest rates contact our experts at Modoras.
-They’ll help you understand how your individual situation may be impacted by overseas economies and their decisions.
-Call 1300 888 803 to find out more.
+Call 1300 888 803 or book an appointment here.

 IMPORTANT INFORMATION: This blog has been prepared by Modoras Pty.
 Ltd. ABN 86 068 034 908 an Australian Financial Services and Credit Licences (No. 233209), located at Level 3, 50-56 Sanders St, Upper Mt Gravatt Q 4122.
 The information and opinions contained in this blog are general information only and is not intended to represent specific personal advice (Accounting, taxation, financial, insurance or credit).
 No individuals personal circumstances have been taken into consideration for the preparation of this material.
 Any individual making a decision to buy, sell or hold any particular financial product should make their own assessment taking into account their own particular circumstances.
 The information and opinions herein do not constitute any recommendation to purchase, sell or hold any particular financial product.
 Modoras Pty.
 Ltd. recommends that no financial product or financial service be acquired or disposed of or financial strategy adopted without you first obtaining professional personal financial advice suitable and appropriate to your own personal needs, objectives, goals and circumstances.
 Information, forecasts and opinions contained in this blog can change without notice.
 Modoras Pty.
 Ltd. does not guarantee the accuracy of the information at any particular time.
 Although care has been exercised in compiling the information contained within, Modoras Pty.
 Ltd. does not warrant that the articles within are free from errors, inaccuracies or omissions.
 To the extent permissible by law, neither Modoras Pty.
 Ltd. nor its employees, representatives or agents (including associated and affiliated companies) accept liability for loss or damages incurred as a result of a person acting in reliance of this publication.